EU bids for greater access to Chinese markets

 Struggle to balance trade priorities with concerns over Hong Kong

-European Council President Charles Michel (R) attends a virtual summit with European Commission President Ursula von der Leyen and Chinese President Xi Jinping in Brussels.
+European Council president Charles Michel participates in a virtual summit with European Commission president Ursula von der Leyen and Chinese president Xi Jinping in Brussels.

 The European Commission is acutely aware of the importance of Chinese trade for any economic recovery from the deep slowdown caused by the virus.